Fiona Crombie

 Crombie was born in Adelaide; when she was two, her family moved to Sydney where she attended Turramurra Public School.
 Crombie graduated in 1988 from the National Institute of Dramatic Art (NIDA) and then became the resident designer at the Sydney Theatre Company.

 Crombie is the daughter of film director Donald Crombie.
-She is married to Peter Knowles and the couple have two children.
+She is married to Peter Knowles; they have two children.